 Search for a Home on Isle of Palms, SC

-Begin your search below or get in touch to begin your home search with an expert real estate agent.
+Use our online search tool to find beachfront homes for sale in Isle of Palms.
+Or get in touch to begin your home search with an expert real estate agent.

 The Isle of Palms really didn’t originate until Dr. Joseph Lawrence purchased the then-called Long Island in 1898 and renamed it the Isle of Palms.
 He had a railway company that brought guests to his new resort along a trolly line from Mt Pleasant to the Isle of Palms.
 In 1912, James Sottile built a beach pavilion and amusement park to make the Isle of Palms a destination spot popular for Charlestonians.
 Slowly, small cottages were built on the southern end of the island and in 1929, the Cooper River Bridge was built to help get more visitors to the island.
 In the mid 1940’s, J.C.
 Long bought the remaining undeveloped portion of the island and then started building homes for the returning vets from WWII.
 J.C.
 Long also built motels, motorcourts and duplexes to encourage vacationing guests.
 J.C.
 Long was a forerunner of a mixed use development with both year-round residents and summer vacationers.
 It remained a small bedroom community with seasonal rentals until 1975 when Sea Pines bought the northern end of the Isle of Palms and created the Isle of Palms Beach and Racquet Club, thereby making the island known as a world class vacation destination point.